 Sentencing and Punishment for Murder Convictions in North Carolina

-1st degree Murder Penalties
+1st-degree Murder Penalties

 a Class A Felony

-First degree murder is a capital offense in North Carolina.
+First-degree murder is a capital offense in North Carolina.

 Any person who commits such murder shall be punished with death or imprisonment in the State’s prison for life without parole as the court shall determine pursuant to G.S.
 15A-2000, except that any such person who was under 18 years of age at the time of the murder shall be punished in accordance with Part 2A of Article 81B of Chapter 15A of the General Statutes.

-Murder of Previous Spouse and/or New Partner
+The Murder of a Previous Spouse and/or New Partner

 If a murder was perpetrated with malice and committed against a spouse, former spouse, a person with whom the defendant lives or has lived as if married, a person with whom the defendant is or has been in a dating relationship as defined in G.S.
 50B-1(b)(6), or a person with whom the defendant shares a child in common, there shall be a rebuttable presumption that the murder is a “willful, deliberate, and premeditated killing” under subsection (a) of this section and shall be deemed to be murder in the first degree, a Class A felony, if the perpetrator has previously been convicted of one of the following offenses involving the same victim: